temporalio/documentation/CONTRIBUTING.md

 ## Preview changes locally

-The Temporal documentation site utilizes [Docusaurus 2](https://v2.docusaurus.io/), which is a static website generator.
+The Temporal documentation site uses [Docusaurus 2](https://v2.docusaurus.io/), which is a static website generator.

 You can make changes locally without previewing them in the browser.
-However, if you wish to build the site and preview changes in the browser you will need to have [Docusaurus V2 dependencies](https://v2.docusaurus.io/docs/installation/#requirements) installed.
+However, if you wish to build the site and preview changes in the browser, you need to have [Docusaurus V2 dependencies](https://v2.docusaurus.io/docs/installation/#requirements) installed.

-Once you have the required tools installed and initialized in the repo (run [`yarn`](https://classic.yarnpkg.com/en/docs/cli/) once in the root directory) then you can build and view the site locally:
+After you have the required tools installed and initialized in the repo (run [`yarn`](https://classic.yarnpkg.com/en/docs/cli/) once in the root directory), you can build and view the site locally:

 ```bash
 yarn start
 ```

-The command starts a local development server and opens up a browser window.
+The command starts a local development server and opens a browser window.

 ## Pull requests